junsulee/fossid-git/README.md

 > yum install jq

 ## Usage
-> ex) ./fossid-git.sh https://yourfossidurl/webapp/api.php username userapikey projectname scanname - giturl gitbranchname
+> ex) ./fossid-git.sh https://yourfossidurl/webapp/api.php username userapikey projectname scanname giturl gitbranchname path*
+*(Optional) path is an optional parameter that allows you to scan the code of a specific path in the FossID server's file system.

 ## Release Note
 ### v0.9.1